Mainland Company Setup in Dubai 2026

 How the timeline breaks down

-A straightforward formation completes in roughly eight business days, with the final DED licence issued in three to five of them once approvals and the MOA are in place.
+A straightforward formation completes in roughly eight business days, with the final DET licence issued in three to five of them once approvals and the MOA are in place.

 • Trade name and initial approval